trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **avgFillPrice:** double.
 Average filling price.

 **permId:** int.
-The order’s permId used by the TWS to identify orders.
+The orderÃ¢â‚¬â„¢s permId used by the TWS to identify orders.

 **parentId:** int.
-Parent’s id.
+ParentÃ¢â‚¬â„¢s id.
 Used for bracket and auto trailing stop orders.

 **lastFillPrice:** double.
 Price at which the last positions were filled.

 **clientId:** int.
 API client which submitted the order.

 **whyHeld:** String. this field is used to identify an order held when TWS is trying to locate shares for a short sell.
-The value used to indicate this is  ‘locate’.
+The value used to indicate this is  Ã¢â‚¬ËœlocateÃ¢â‚¬â„¢.

 **mktCapPrice:** double.
 If an order has been capped, this indicates the current capped price.
  )